Representation theory of Geigle-Lenzing complete intersections: The definition and basic properties

-We call $R$ \emph{Geigle-Lenzing} (\emph{GL}) \emph{complete intersection} if our hyperplanes $H_1,\ldots,H_n$ are in a general position in the following sense: \begin{itemize} \item Any set of at most $d+1$ of the polynomials $\ell_i$ is linearly independent. \end{itemize} In the rest we assume that $R$ is a weak GL complete intersection.
+We call $R$ \emph{Geigle-Lenzing} (\emph{GL}) \emph{complete intersection} if our linear forms $\ell_1,\ldots,\ell_n$ are in general position in the following sense: \begin{itemize} \item Any set of at most $d+1$ of the polynomials $\ell_i$ is linearly independent. \end{itemize} In the rest we assume that $R$ is a weak GL complete intersection.

 Let $\L_+$ be the submonoid of $\L$ generated by all $\x_i$'s and $\c$.
 We equip $\L$ with the structure of a partially ordered set: $\x\ge\y$ if and only if $\x-\y\in\L_+$.
 Then $\L_+$ consists of all elements $\x\in\L$ satisfying $\x\ge0$.
 We denote intervals in $\L$ by